singaround/songbook/songs/big-steamers.md

   - trade
 date: 2025-04-06T08:05:12.000Z
 description:
+---

-"Oh, where are you going to, all you Big Steamers,\
+Oh, where are you going to, all you Big Steamers,\
 With England's own coal, up and down the salt seas?"\
 ***"We are going to fetch you your bread and your butter,\
 Your beef, pork, and mutton, eggs, apples, and cheese."***